Dominic-Chuma/DSA_Studies/readme.md

 Linear search is also known as *Sequential search.*
-Given an array of elements and say, an element (like an integer or a character) This search involves itereating over/moving over all the elements in the array comparing every element in that array with the given integer or character.
+Given an array of elements and say, an element (like an integer or a character) This search involves itereating over/moving over all the elements in the array ,comparing every element in that array with the given integer or character.<br>
+A typical situation would require us to return the position of the 1st array element observed to be the same with the given element, by comparison or return -1, if the given element is not the same with any element in the array. <br>

+An example in Python is seen below.

+`
+def search(arr, N, x):

+    for i in range(0, N):
+        if (arr[i] == x):
+            return i
+    return -1

+`